Aider-AI/aider/website/docs/leaderboards/index.md

 ## Claude 3.5 Sonnet takes the top spot

 Claude 3.5 Sonnet is now the top ranked model on aider's code editing leaderboard.
-DeepSeek Coder V2 previously took the #1 spot, only 4 days ago.
+DeepSeek Coder V2 took the #1 spot only 4 days ago.

 Sonnet ranked #1 when using the "whole" editing format, but it also scored very well with aider's "diff" editing format.
 This format allows it to return code changes as diffs -- saving time and token costs, and making it practical to work with larger source files.
+As such, aider uses "diff" by default with this new Sonnet model.

 ## Code editing leaderboard